 Nextcloud is a powerful, flexible, and free cloud storage solution.
 Between the core product and the 100+ apps you can add to it, you can create anything from basic cloud storage to a complete environment for home or business use.

-It remains an ideal solution for those looking to self-host while also offering lots of flexibility.
+This makes it an ideal solution for those looking to self-host while also offering lots of flexibility.
 Once end-to-end encryption is fully deployed, you can build a free (or low cost) cloud storage system with encryption that rivals any other provider.
 Nonetheless, it remains an excellent solution if you are self-hosting on secure servers.

 - MEGA cloud storage review